 Touch a shark or ray in the shark and ray touch tank.
 Watch the harbor seals frolic around their 42,000-gallon exhibit.
 See a movie all about the blue planet.
-If you are planning a trip to Boston, MA, you’ll have to check out the New England Aquarium, which is located right on the Boston waterfront.
+If you are planning a trip to Boston, MA, you’ll have to check out the New England Aquarium Boston, which is located right on the Boston waterfront.
 It’s open year round, and you can easily spend hours there.
 Kids who love ocean life will enjoy a morning or afternoon there.

-Then, enter the main section of the aquarium, where you can see the popular penguin exhibit (my kids’ favorite).
+Enter the main section of the aquarium, where you can see the popular penguin exhibit (my kids’ favorite).
 Stick around for awhile, and you may even see the penguin feeding time.
-Once you finish with the penguins, you’ll enter the spiral area of the aquarium, where you’ll see the giant ocean tank.
+Once you finish with the penguins, you’ll enter the spiral area of the aquarium, where you’ll see the New England Aquarium giant ocean tank.
 My kids love standing in one of the sections, just watching what goes by (highlights include a giant turtle and a shark).
-Go to the top of the tank to see the divers entering the tank – something my kids enjoy watching.
+Go to the top of the giant ocean tank to see the divers entering the tank – something else that my kids enjoy watching.

-If time permits, check out a movie at the Simons IMAX Theater, which generally features ocean-themed movies on the huge screen.
+If time permits during your visit, check out a movie at the adjacent Simons IMAX Theater, which generally features ocean-themed movies on the huge screen.
 In season, you can also purchase tickets to a Whale Watch that leaves from Boston Harbor.

 The New England Aquarium